What is tide?

 We usually refer to these accounts as being card-based due to the way they work, but in the case of Tide, mobile first, or app-based might be more correct.

 In true challenger bank style, the Tide account is based around a smartphone app.
-And while other popular alternative business accounts also enjoy banking apps they aren't as central their proposition.
+And while other popular alternative business accounts also enjoy banking apps they aren't necessarily as central their proposition.

 In Tide's case, the app is everything.
 It is the account.
 You won't find any traditional online banking, costly customer service numbers, or frustrating login procedures.
 The account is run and managed solely within the app.
 Customer service also comes via the app, though you can of course email too if needed.